 Abstract

 In the United States, enhancing forest growth on native grasslands may initially appear as a cost-effective pathway for storing additional ecosystem carbon and generating carbon offsets needed by governments, companies, and other entities to reach their decarbonization targets.
-Yet, the social and ecological costs of grassland afforestation in the U.S. Great Plains includes increased vulnerability to wildfires, loss of critical habitat and other grassland ecosystem services, and even the potential for lower net ecosystem carbon over the long term (10+ year), especially if afforestation limits carbon storage equilibria in the soil.
-Failing to account for those costs during offset generation could lead to the afforestation of an additional 118.4 million acres of grasslands in the United States (U.S.) Great Plains under a scenario of carbon credits priced at $50 per metric ton CO2-e.
-Fortunately, methodologies from carbon registries, like the Climate Action Reserve, can be applied to account for both the benefits and costs of afforestation, thereby likely relegating its value as a natural climate solution.
+Yet, the social and ecological costs of grassland afforestation in the United States Great Plains includes increased vulnerability to wildfires, loss of critical habitat and other grassland ecosystem services, and even the potential for lower net ecosystem carbon over the long term (10+ year), especially if afforestation limits carbon storage equilibria in the soil.
+Failing to account for those costs during offset generation could lead to the afforestation of an additional 61.2 million acres of grasslands in the United States (U.S.) Great Plains under a scenario of carbon credits priced at $50 per metric ton CO2-e.
+Fortunately, methodologies from carbon registries, like the Climate Action Reserve, can be applied to account for both the benefits and costs of afforestation, thereby likely lowering its value as a natural climate solution.
 By including these considerations in the scoping phase of project development, carbon offset credit registries and project developers can avoid afforestation scenarios that undermine their commitment to generating durable carbon that incur no net harm on the social-ecological system.

 Background

 Land management activities that enhance carbon storage in ecosystems represent an important pathway for mitigating global climate change.
 These so called "natural climate solutions" (NCS) (Griscom et al. [2017]) include managing forests, pastures, wetlands, and croplands to increase carbon fixation and retention in plants and soils.
-Avoided deforestation, reforestation of formerly forested lands, and afforesta-tion of non-forest lands are all natural climate solutions that leverage the carbon storage benefits of forests (Plantinga and Wu [2006], Forster et al. [2021]).
-Yet afforestation of grasslands is distinct from the other two categories of forestation due to the well-document loss of ecosystem service provisioning that occurs when trees invade grasslands.
+Avoided deforestation, reforestation of formerly forested lands, and afforestation of non-forest lands are all natural climate solutions that leverage the carbon storage benefits of forests (Plantinga and Wu [2006], Forster et al. [2021]).
+Yet afforestation of grasslands is distinct from the other two categories of forestation due to the well-documented loss of ecosystem service provisioning that occurs when trees invade grasslands.
 Those lost ecosystem services include fire suppression (Donovan et al. [2017]), long term (10+ year) carbon storage (Jackson et al. [2002]), habitat provisioning (Wilcox et al. [2022]), water availability and quality (Kishawi et al. [2023]), forage production (Morford et al. [2022]), and recreational value (Birge et al. [2016a]).

-Fortunately, carbon registries, like the Climate Action Reserve, have methodologies in place to safeguard against undesirable social and ecological costs of generating carbon offsets through NCS projects.
+However, carbon registries, like the Climate Action Reserve, have methodologies in place to safeguard against social and ecological costs of generating carbon offsets through NCS projects.
 There is, however, a lack of specificity in registry methodologies regarding how the costs of grassland afforestation in the United States (U.S.) Great Plains are operationalized in a project monitoring, reporting, and verification scheme.
 As more countries, corporations, and private citizens look to NCS as a solution for offsetting their greenhouse gas (GHG) emissions, it is essential that carbon registries provide explicit instructions around the accounting of climate and non-climate related ecosystem service trade-offs associated with afforestation of grassland systems.

 The ecology of grassland afforestation